Astros vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 49 hits with 12 doubles, a triple, a home run and seven walks.
-He has driven in 22 runs with 20 stolen bases.
+- Esteury Ruiz has 12 doubles, a triple, a home run, eight walks and 22 RBI (51 total hits).
+He's also stolen 21 bases.

-- Ruiz heads into this matchup looking to extend his three-game hit streak.
-During his last five outings he is hitting .238 with two doubles, two walks and two RBI.
+- Ruiz heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .318 with two doubles, two walks and two RBI.

 Ruiz Recent Games